Are you fond of spicy foods and dishes? If yes, then you must learn about these six hottest chilli peppers across the globe.

 The dragon's breath, found in the United Kingdom, is one of the world's hottest chillis.
 It was first cultivated in St. Asaph of Denbighshire, United Kingdom.
 The pungency of Dragon's Breath is up to 2.48 million Scoville Units, which is about 2.2 million more than the Carolina Peppers (the most pungent of all times).

-7 Pot Douglah, also known as Chocolate Douglah or Chocolate 7 because of its chocolate-like colour, the flavour is obviously no way near to it!
-The name 7 Pot Douglah is given this name because this single chilli can make a pot of 7 hefty family size stews spicier.
+7 Pot Douglah, also known as Chocolate Douglah or Chocolate 7 because of its chocolate-like colour, the flavour is no way near it!
+The name 7 Pot Douglah is given because this single chilli can make a pot of 7 hefty family-sized stews spicier.

 In 2013, Carolina Reaper got a place in the Guinness World Records Book in terms of hotness.
 Carolina Reaper is used as medicine along with spices.
 It is also used to preserve pork and dried fish for more extended periods.